ezsystems/commerce-documentation/docs/cookbook/frontend_customizing/4_front_end_stack_in_details/4.2_customized_foundation_framework/4.2.5_utilities/utility_overflow.md

 ```

-It sets overflow: auto; for large screen devices.
+It sets `overflow: auto`; for large screen devices.
 For every other screen it will apply overflow settings from the other classes.